daormar/debasher/doc/design_doc_resident.md

        `CLOSE` record of its log, there was no checkpoint), its reader drops what the producer sends, it stays at 3 messages and 4 records, and the producer is never blocked.
      - 4.4 The barrier's pending set, and the channel state entries of the ports that are closed at the capture.
+       **Done 2026-09-20**: `_on_close` takes the port out of the pending ports and closes the round if it was the last, and a round that opens leaves the closed ports out.
+Eight new tests in the words of the guarantees (a round does not wait for a port whose writer finishes while it is open; a `CLOSE` after the marker of its port changes nothing; a round that opens after a port closed does not wait for it and keeps no channel state for it; the marker is still forwarded; a node whose inputs have all closed starts and closes a round like a source; a later round after two ports closed opens and closes without ending the brain thread; the checkpoint of the cut that a `CLOSE` completes; a halt completes when the last port it waits for closes), and four tests of 4.3 that closed a round by hand now let it close by itself.
+Checked against seven mutants (no discard, no close, closed ports not left out, the set that the reader threads had logged, no guard for a round that is not open, the channel state of the closing port thrown away, an entry for the ports closed at the capture).
+       Checked with a real `debasher_exec` run of two producers, one that finished before a round and one that finishes while it is open, and a consumer that opens the round, is killed with `kill -9` and relaunched: before, the round waited for both ports for good and no checkpoint was written; now it waits only for the second, closes with its `CLOSE` and writes checkpoint 0 (`closed_ports` `[in1]`, channel state `{in2: [60, 70]}`); the relaunched consumer restores it, finds `in2` closed from the log, and its second round closes as it opens (checkpoint 1, both ports closed).
+That run also checks the checkpoint route of `closed_ports` end to end, which the run of 4.3 could not.
   5. G5: sequence numbers, deduplication and detection of gaps.
   6. The chaos test of the Contract.